You Can Disney as an Adult

 Day 2 Evening:

 Get to Hollywood Studios with enough time to get to your dinner reservation, at least 2 hours prior.
-Try to get evening fast passes for Toy Story, Rock ‘n’ Roller Coaster and Tower of Tower.
-You can also do one big ride before dinner and spend the rest of the time on the smaller rides, like Muppets or the Great Movie Ride, picture below, and shows.
+Try to get evening fast passes for Slinky Dog Dash in Toy Story Land, Rock ‘n’ Roller Coaster and Tower of Tower.
+You can also do one big ride before dinner and spend the rest of the time on the smaller or shows like Muppets.
 I highly recommend the Frozen Sing-Along for any groups of women.
 It’s adorable and a sing-along.
 For groups of men or any sci-fi/action fans head right to all things Star Wars.
-There are new and updated Star Wars attractions.
-Disney is adding new additions in the months and years ahead.
+There are new and updated Star Wars attractions and Star Wars Land coming soon!

 Day 2 Dinner: